Posts

 • Personalize communication to build stronger speaker engagement

-• Use a single speaker portal to eliminate last-minute scrambling
+• Use a single speaker portal to cut down on last-minute scrambling

 • Balance automation with a human touch to stay efficient and authentic